 The goal of this rigorous study is to understand the impact on teacher practice and student achievement of using MathSpring for 6th-grade math classes.
-The U.S. Department of Education is funding this study in Massachusetts and will bring over one million dollars into Massachusetts – for example, to pay for teacher professional development.
+The U.S. Department of Education is funding this study in New England and will bring over one million dollars into New England – for example, to pay for teacher professional development.

 Immediate Use Group